Sprite Component Reference

 Use Original Sizeto guarantee the image shown in the scene is in full accordance with the image designed by the graphic designer.

-Sliced mode: the image is cut up into a nine square grid and according to certain rules is scaled to fit freely set dimensions (
+Sliced mode: the image is cut up into a 9-slicing and according to certain rules is scaled to fit freely set dimensions (

 size).
 It is usually used in UI elements or to make images that can be enlarged infinitely without influencing the image quality into images cut up into a grid to save game resource space.
-Please read use Sprite editor to make a Sudoku image for detailed information.
+Please read Use a Sliced Sprite to make an UI imagee for details.

 Filled mode: draws a portion of the original picture in a certain direction and scale, based on the origin and fill mode settings.
 Often used for dynamic display of progress bars.